tjh48/YAMA/README.md

 -p - the number of parallel processors used by the 'sort' system call.
 If not specified, will steal the number from the bowtie or bowtie2 options if it is given here.

 -S - the memory limit for the 'sort' system call.
 Defaults to 50% of available memory; see the man pages of 'sort' for options.

+--keep-all-temp - keep all temporary files produced by YAMA.
+These are likely to be large, and so use of this is generally discouraged unless debugging.

+--recover-from-temp - recover a crashed process from the last set of temporary files.

 YAMA will create a conversion of the reference genome in the same location as the reference genome file called: referenceGenome.fasta_methConvert (and associated bowtie2-index files)